fpjohnston/TECO-64/doc/basics.md

 | 27 (ESCape)           | \<ESC\>        |
 | (other control chrs.) | \<^x\>         |

 Every error message is followed by an asterisk at the left margin, indicating that TECO is ready to accept additional commands.
 If you type a single question mark character after a TECO-generated error message, TECO will print the erroneous command string up to and including the character which caused the error message.
 This helps you to find errors in long command strings and to determine how much of a command string was executed before the error was encountered.

 You can correct typing errors by hitting the DELETE key, which may be labeled DEL or RUBOUT or \<x on your keyboard.
 Each depression of the DELETE key deletes one character and echoes it on your terminal, beginning with the last character typed.
 If you have a display terminal, TECO will actually erase the deleted character from the screen.
 You can delete an entire command string this way, if necessary.
 To delete an entire line of commands, enter the character \<CTRL/U\>, typed by holding down the CTRL key while depressing the "U" key.
 When you are done editing, use the EX command to exit TECO.

 #### Data Structure Fundamentals

-TECO considers any string of ASCII codes to be text.
-Text is broken down into units of characters, lines, and pages.
+TECO considers any string of ASCII codes to be **text**.
+Text is broken down into units of **characters**, **lines**, and **pages**.
 A character is one ASCII code.
 A line of text is a string of ASCII codes including one line terminator (usually a line feed) as the last character on the line.
 A page of text is a string of ASCII codes including one form feed character as the last character on the page.

-TECO maintains a text buffer in which text is stored.
+TECO maintains a **text buffer** in which text is stored.
 The buffer usually contains one page of text, but the terminating form feed character never appears in the buffer.
-TECO also maintains a text buffer pointer.
-The pointer is a movable position indicator which is never located directly on a character, but is always between characters: between two characters in the buffer, before the first character in the buffer, or after the last character in the buffer.
+TECO also maintains a text buffer **pointer**, called *dot*. *dot* is a movable position indicator which is never located directly on a character, but is always **between** characters: between two characters in the buffer, before the first character in the buffer, or after the last character in the buffer.

 Line feed and form feed characters are inserted automatically by TECO.
 A line feed is automatically appended to every carriage return typed to TECO and a form feed is appended to the contents of the buffer by certain output commands.
 Additional line feed and form feed characters may be entered into the buffer as text.
 If a form feed character is entered into the buffer, it will cause a page break upon output; text following the form feed will begin a new page.

-Finally, TECO maintains an input file and an output file, both of which are selected by the user through file specification commands.
+Finally, TECO maintains an *input file* and an *output file*, both of which are selected by the user through file specification commands.
 The input file may be on any device from which text may be accepted.
 The output file may be on any device on which edited text may be written.

-TECO functions as a pipeline editor.
+TECO functions as a **pipeline** editor.
 Text is read from the input file into the text buffer, and is written from the buffer onto the output file.
-In the VAX/VMS implementation, it is possible to "back up" as well as page forward in the file being edited.
+If virtual memory paging support is enabled, it is possible to "back up" as well as page forward in the file being edited.
 In other implementations, once text has been written to the output file, it cannot be accessed again without closing the output file and reopening it as an input file.

 #### File Selection Commands